cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 ## Unrealizable role configurations

 In PostgreSQL, in some cases, commands cannot be honored by the database and will be rejected.
-Please see the
+Please refer to the
-[PostgreSQL documentation on error codes](https://www.postgresql.org/docs/current/errcodes-appendix.html) for reference.
+[PostgreSQL documentation on error codes](https://www.postgresql.org/docs/current/errcodes-appendix.html) for details.

 Role operations can produce such fundamental errors.
 Two examples: